irwankilay/Super-Cashier/README.md

    - If the total price per item Andi is above IDR 500000, will get a 7% discount
    - Total purchases are only displayed in the check_out() function, but are not stored in the database yet.

-10. Every time the check_out() is executed and payment now is executed, transaction data is inserted into the sqlite database in the transaction table using the insert_to_table() function.
+10. Every time the check_out() is executed and pay_now() is executed, transaction data is inserted into the sqlite database in the transaction table using the insert_to_table() function.
     The following are columns created to store data in the database :
     | Column Name      | Description                               |